virtualitems/tshex-cli/docs/context-ports.md

 }
 ```

-An adapter can then import the contract from the file that owns it.
+An adapter can then import the port definition from the file that owns it.

-This arrangement is useful when one context exposes several independent forms
+This arrangement is useful when one context exposes several independent
-of communication.
+capabilities.
 A single file works well for a small context.
 Separate files
-become easier to maintain when responsibilities start to diverge.
+become easier to maintain when each port has its own identity and
+responsibility.

 > **Warning**
-> A port should define communication, not domain behavior.
-Avoid moving entity
+> A port should define an exposed boundary capability, not domain internals.
-> rules, repository logic, or infrastructure details into the port file.
+> Avoid moving entity rules, repository logic, or infrastructure details into
+> the port file.

 #### Example Layout